Kitura/kitura.dev/en/resources/tutorials/templating.md

 1. [Kitura-MustacheTemplateEngine](https://github.com/IBM-Swift/Kitura-MustacheTemplateEngine)
 2. [Kitura-StencilTemplateEngine](https://github.com/IBM-Swift/Kitura-StencilTemplateEngine).

-Note!
+##### H5 Note!
 As of September 2016 GRMustache is available on macOS only and has not been fully ported to Swift 3.0.
-Please follow the [Kitura-MustacheTemplateEngine](https://github.com/IBM-Swift/Kitura-MustacheTemplateEngine) for more information.
+Please follow the [Kitura-MustacheTemplateEngine](https://github.com/IBM-Swift/Kitura-MustacheTemplateEngine) community for more information.

 You can provide your own Kitura template engine by implementing the _TemplateEngine_ protocol from [Kitura-TemplateEngine package](https://github.com/IBM-Swift/Kitura-TemplateEngine/blob/master/Sources/KituraTemplateEngine/TemplateEngine.swift).

 # Adding a template engine to your Kitura app
 To use a template engine you need to specify a dependency in `Package.swift` for the engine you want to use.

->Tip: You can specify multiple dependencies if you wish to support more than one template engine (e.g. both Mustache and Stencil).
+You can specify multiple dependencies if you wish to support more than one template engine (e.g. both Mustache and Stencil).

 ```swift
 .Package(url: "https://github.com/IBM-Swift/Kitura-MustacheTemplateEngine.git", majorVersion: 1, minor: 0)